 7. The Towns of Coastal Mississippi

 various towns, approximately 1 hour 30 minutes drive, 95 miles

-Coastal Mississippi is my favorite day trip from New Orleans.
-While most people drive directly between Nola and Mobile, those who venture south of I-10 will discover the phenomenal Secret Coast (as Mississippi Gulf Coast now calls itself).
+Coastal Mississippi is a great day trip from New Orleans.
+While most people drive directly between New Orleans and Mobile, those who venture south of I-10 will discover the phenomenal Secret Coast (as Mississippi Gulf Coast now calls itself).
 And what a secret it is.